aditsuru-git/pm-manager/README.md

 - Appear on the Kanban board
 - Be tracked like any other issue
 - Not be automatically closed (only pm-managed issues auto-close)

+### Editing Issues

+You can edit issue bodies directly on GitHub:

+- Add new checklist items as needed
+- Update descriptions
+- Add notes or comments

+The application will respect your changes and migrate any unchecked items if the issue is closed before the deadline.

 ### Modifying Schedule